dciccale/finchat/README.md

 NxtCFO — an AI chat that reads your Google Sheets to answer questions, forecast runway and MRR, and generate financial reports.

+## Proof of Concept

+This is a proof of concept project demonstrating how to connect a Google Sheets document to an AI language model (like OpenAI's GPT-5) to create an interactive chat interface for querying and analyzing spreadsheet data.

+The code is not the cleanest or most efficient, but it serves as a starting point to showcase the concept.

 ### Screenshots

 ![NxtCFO Screenshot 1](./screen-1.png)